-PROGRAM DESCRIPTION click here for a PDF flyer (2.5MB)
+PROGRAM DESCRIPTION click here for a PDF flyer (1MB)

-Developmentally Disabled Program: The Sail To Prevail Instructors are trained to help make sailors out of individuals with developmental disabilities such as ADD/ADHD, Asperger Syndrome, and Down Syndrome.
+Intellectual Disabilities: The Sail To Prevail instructors are trained to help make sailors out of people with developmental disabilities such as ADD/ADHD, Asperger Syndrome, and Down Syndrome

-Autism Program: Serving the broad spectrum of autism, children are assigned specific tasks aboard the sailboats to improve their focus and concentration skills.
-Young sailors are encouraged to sail with a caregiver or parent.
-(See PUFFS – Participants Utilizing Family For Support).
+The Broad Spectrum of Autism: Children with autism are designated certain tasks aboard the sailboats to improve their focus and concentration skills.
+Young sailors are encouraged to sail with a caregiver or parent, if appropriate.
+(See Participants Utilizing Family For Support / PUFFS).

-Emotional Therapy Program: Dedicated to those individuals who are experiencing emotional trauma in their lives.
+Emotional Disabilities: This new program is dedicated to those individuals who are experiencing emotional trauma in their lives.
 Our methodology seeks to enhance the positive aspects derived from participating in the soothing and comforting environment of sailing.

 Paralympic Training & Regattas: Sail To Prevail has all three of the Paralympic Class boats (23-foot “Sonar" for a three-person team, a “SKUD 18” for a two-person team, and a "2.4 Metre" for an individual).
 These sailboats are available to train disabled individuals who aspire to compete for a place on the USA Olympic/Paralympic Team.

 First-time and experienced sailors are welcome at Sail To Prevail.
 Our program is available to all people with disabilities and has programs designed to meet specific needs.